Welcome to Exhibits UofT!

 Dublin Core is a metadata standard (a set of pieces of information used to describe an object) that was developed in Dublin, Ohio (hence the name) by OCLC.
 It's called the "core" because they're 15 elements that are meant to generically describe many types of objects.

-Don't feel intimidated by Dublin Core! if you have any questions reach out to us but also, remember a couple of things: Exhibits isn't serving as a catalogue, so if you are trying to create persistent catalogue records, reach out to us and we can help you.
-In fact, if you're worried about metadata or description at all: contact us.
+Don't feel intimidated by Dublin Core! if you have any questions reach out to us but also, remember a couple of things: Exhibits isn't serving as a catalogue, so if you are trying to create persistent catalogue records another service might be better suited to your project.